 More about Iceland travel & tourism around the Web:

-Visit Iceland - How to get there and get around, plus practical travel info, seasonal highlights, available tours and activities, hotels & restaurants, photo gallery, maps, downloadable brochures.
+Inspired by Iceland - How to get there and get around, plus practical travel info, seasonal highlights, available tours and activities, hotels & restaurants, photo gallery, maps, downloadable brochures.

 Iceland A Photographer's Paradise - This virtual tour of the scenery, animals and often other worldly landscape of Iceland was shot by Michael Reichmann in two separate trips.
 Links to the second trip and other Iceland photos are well worth following.